jagaad/minicourse-php-webscraping/README.md

 ## Download Tools

-- XAMPP: It provides the PHP executable;
+- [XAMPP](https://www.apachefriends.org/index.html): It provides the PHP executable;
-- Composer: The PHP package manager.
+- [Composer](https://getcomposer.org/): The PHP package manager.
 Its installer provides the environment variable configuration also for PHP;
-- Git Bash (Windows): It provides a terminal (Unix-like) containing the Git command.
+- [Git Bash (Windows)](https://git-scm.com/downloads): It provides a terminal (Unix-like) containing the Git command.

 ## Commands Used

 The main commands used during the mini-course:

-- `pwd`: Show the current directory path;
+- `pwd`: Show the current directory path
-- `mkdir jagaad.academy`: Create the directory `jagaad.academy`;
+- `mkdir jagaad.academy`: Create the directory `jagaad.academy`
-- `cd jagaad.academy`: Change the directory to the passed one, in this case `jagaad.academy`;
+- `cd jagaad.academy`: Change the directory to the passed one, in this case `jagaad.academy`
-- `mkdir php-basics`: Create the directory `php-basics`;
+- `mkdir php-basics`: Create the directory `php-basics`
-- `cd php-basics`: Change the directory to the passed one, in this case `php-basics`;
+- `cd php-basics`: Change the directory to the passed one, in this case `php-basics`
-- `clear`: Clear the visible commands in the terminal.
+- `clear`: Clear the visible commands in the terminal

 Check out this page to learn more about Basic UNIX commands: http://mally.stanford.edu/~sr/computing/basic-unix.html